- Home

 Butter effect of Trump's win

 Biden had legislated liberal funding for green technologies, including carbon dioxide removal from the air.
 Trump believes climate change is a hoax.
-The rest of the world would need to pick up the slack created by US backsliding on climate change.

 Butter would go up in price – not because the bosses of Amul decide to do some price-gouging.
 The world would be forced to spend more on guns, skewing the classic tradeoff between guns and butter.

-Active citizen engagement needed to safeguard democracy
+Needed: Active citizen engagement

 The US elections drive home the message that democracy is only as real as constant citizen engagement makes it.
-Neither being the oldest or the biggest is any guarantee that any democracy would live up to its description.
+Neither being the oldest nor the biggest is any guarantee that any democracy would live up to its description.

 A politically disengaged public, which is willing to be guided by mediaeval instincts, rather than rational reckoning of the complexity that moulds modern life, will give authoritarian figures a free run, never mind the nature of the formal political system.
-Social media will amplify the deceptive charm of divisive rabblerousers, unless conscious, consistent efforts are made to create a counter-narrative.

 Trump speaks not just to Americans, but to us in India as well.